mfakhru/robotframework-simple/readme.md

 # robotframework-simple
-simple project using robotframework - open browser
+simple project using robotframework
+to open browser